ibtyog/cock-api/README.md

 If your env does not support conccurency tasks, use <code>npm run dev_win</code>

+Add mongoDB URI env variable as DB_URL in .env in main directory or change it in src/index.ts!

 ## Base url
 ### For Cocktails collection:
 <code>http://\${API_URL}:\${PORT}/cocktails</code>